 I am an interpretive researcher with an interest in the meaning of experts and expertise in natural resource management (NRM) and its performative effects.
 I teach graduate and post-graduate courses (Analysing discourse, Critical reflections on research design in development practice and Dilemmas in fieldwork and research ethics), supervise students and conduct research.
 I work in an applied, interdisciplinary and collaborative manner.

-Passionate about planetary health, I am an Associate Professor in Communication in Natural Resource Management fascinated by the puzzle of how we can learn our way out of the complex social - environmental pathologies facing our increasingly interconnected and globalised world.
+Passionate about planetary health, I am fascinated by the puzzle of how we can learn our way out of the complex social - environmental pathologies facing our increasingly interconnected and globalised world.
 Spanning the biophysical and social, my work critically engages human - environment relations in these settings, inspired by insights from interpretive policy analysis, feminist theoretical approaches, post-colonialism and science and technology studies.

 Taking an interpretive approach, I am interested in how actors in interaction 1) give meaning to events from their own perspectives, in light of their own experiences; 2) engage with forests, wildlife management, climate change and so on; and 3) act upon, shape and re-shape policy, technology and/or market.
 The engagement with what is meaningful to actors, and how those meanings - often plural, at times clashing - are enacted, as well as the consequences of this, lies at the heart of my work.
 Recently, I have become interested in intersubjectivities as a way to push the boundaries interpretive approaches and reconfigure the politics of life in the worlds that we inhabit.